 - 1. Child Welfare Agency: The agency in the relevant jurisdiction to which reports of child abuse and neglect are made: Clark County Department of Family Services, Washoe County Human Services Agency, or DCFS Rural Region. - 2.
 De-escalation: Actions used, when safe, which seek to minimize the likelihood of the need to use for during an incident.
-De-escalation slows down and/or stabilizes situations so that more time, options, and resources can be made available for incident resolution.

-- 3. Distraction Techniques: Actions that cause a temporary inability of normal reactions or functions.
-Common distractions include finger pressure, knuckle rubbing, striking, pinching, or slapping. - 4.
-Excessive Force: The amount of force, that when applied, is unreasonable in relation to the incident. - 5.
+De-escalation slows down and/or stabilizes situations so that more time, options, and resources can be made available for incident resolution. - 3.
+Excessive Force: The amount of force, that when applied, is unreasonable in relation to the incident. - 4.
 Mandated Reporter: DCFS staff are mandated reporters and must report to the appropriate child welfare agency or law enforcement agency when they know of or suspect child abuse or neglect.
-The report must be made within 24 hours of the suspected or witnessed abuse or neglect (NRS 432B.220). - 6.
-Mechanical Restraint: The use of devices, including wrist restraints, leg restraints, or waist restraints used to limit a youth's movement or hold a youth immobile. - 7.
-Oleoresin Capsicum (OC): A spray derived from compounds found in the plant in the Capsicum genus, such as chili peppers. - 8.
-Physical Restraint: The use of physical control to limit a youth's movement or hold a youth immobile. - 9.
+The report must be made within 24 hours of the suspected or witnessed abuse or neglect (NRS 432B.220).

+- 5. Mechanical Restraint: The use of devices, including wrist restraints, leg restraints, or waist restraints used to limit a youth's movement or hold a youth immobile. - 6.
+Oleoresin Capsicum (OC): A spray derived from compounds found in the plant in the Capsicum genus, such as chili peppers. - 7.
+Physical Restraint: The use of physical control to limit a youth's movement or hold a youth immobile. - 8.
 P.O.S.T Peace Officer Standards and Training: An intensive 9 to 15-week training program developed and conducted by the Nevada Commission on Peace Officer Standards and Training.
-All Youth Parole Officer/Counselor's in the State of Nevada must attend and pass this training in order to be sworn in as a Peace Officer in the State of Nevada. - 10.
-Reasonable Force: The amount of force that when applied, is not excessive and is appropriate within the facts and circumstances known to the staff at the time and place, in order to defend oneself, or in the defense of others. - 11.
-State Review Team (SRT): A team comprised of facility and non-facility staff, led by non-facility staff, whose function is to complete reviews of all Youth Parole Bureau uses of force and secondary reviews of all facility uses of force. - 12.
-Unit Manager: Includes Unit Managers and/or designee. - 13.
+All Youth Parole Officer/Counselor's in the State of Nevada must attend and pass this training in order to be sworn in as a Peace Officer in the State of Nevada. - 9.
+Reasonable Force: The amount of force that when applied, is not excessive and is appropriate within the facts and circumstances known to the staff at the time and place, in order to defend oneself, or in the defense of others. - 10.
+State Review Team (SRT): A team comprised of facility and non-facility staff, led by non-facility staff, whose function is to complete reviews of all Youth Parole Bureau uses of force and secondary reviews of all facility uses of force. - 11.
+Unit Manager: Includes Unit Managers and/or designee. - 12.
 Use of Force: Physical, mechanical, or chemical restraint or impact weapons (baton) or related behaviors used in instances of justifiable self-defense, protection of others, protection of property, or prevention of escapes.
-Includes physical contact or the use of equipment to control movement or to gain access to a location. - 14.
+Includes physical contact or the use of equipment to control movement or to gain access to a location. - 13.
 Use of Force Continuum: A five step continuum of increased force used to control an individual as taught in P.O.S.T. certified Use of Force Training: - a.
 Level 1.
 Presence and approach (Initial contact) - b.
 Level 2.
 Verbalization (Subject Cooperative) - c.
 Level 3.
 Physical and mechanical restraint (Subject Resisting) - d.
 Level 4.
 Temporary Incapacitation Baton, OC Spray (Assaultive/High Risk) - e.
 Level 5.
 Deadly Force (Subject is Life-Threatening)